By Charles Morgan and Hubert Walker for CoinWeek …..

 A recent development (and one we wholeheartedly welcome, by the way) is the further sub-division of set types that is taking place within the registry sets at NGC and PCGS.
 By breaking down large series into smaller, more palatable sub-sets, collectors of various means can hone in on a specialty and devote themselves to putting together quality sets.
 A mint set registry set allows a collector to look for quality coins within one date.
 Whereas in the past one might be wholly content to pick up a white-enveloped mint set and be done with it, the drive for better and better coins has taken this once ancillary effort (that is, keeping current) and turned it into a quest to make or acquire the best possible set from any one particular year.

-To understand why business strike coins from 1981 are the way to go, take a look at this chart showing PCGS certified populations of business strike coins vs. their San Francisco-minted proof counterparts:
+To understand why business strike coins from 1981 are the way to go, take a look at this chart showing PCGS-certified populations of business strike coins versus their San Francisco-minted Proof counterparts:

 The glut of purple on this chart should tell you in an instant that business strike coinage is being ignored.

-In a nutshell, proofs of all modern coin series tower over their business strike counterparts.
+In a nutshell, Proofs of all modern coin series tower over their business strike counterparts.
 They’ve saturated the market to the point where they far exceed all foreseeable demand.
-Proof coins by their nature are attractive and should come in excellent condition; it takes very little scrutiny to sort out PR69DCAM proofs from problem coins.
+Proof coins by their nature are attractive and should come in excellent condition; it takes very little scrutiny to sort out PR69DCAM Proofs from problem coins.
 Business strikes, on the other hand, require hours of searching, careful scrutiny, and a wealth of examples to choose from.
-Looking at the chart above, you can clearly see that this searching isn’t being done, which means the time is right to seek out quality examples now… while nobody’s looking.
+Looking at the chart above, you can clearly see that this searching isn’t being done, which means the time is right to seek out quality examples while nobody’s looking…

 What type of set should I build?

 Better-Than-Typical collecting means that you evaluate the quality of each date and mint separately.
 Determine what the typical grade is for each issue and strive to collect coins in grades that are better.
-The farther away you are from the typical grade, the scarcer coins in that condition are, and the farther we get from their date of issue, the less likely it is that large quantities of superior coins are going to surface.
-It’s not a foolproof strategy - all numismatic premiums are the result of supply and demand - but it is a way to hedge in favor of tighter supply.
-Be aware, however, that the market for moderns is not well established yet and many dealers and collectors are already building in premiums they should apply to mature markets and mature coins.
-This built-in premium is a godsend if you are good at submitting your own high end material (and selling pieces you don’t need), but can be a long-term trap if you buy in at the top of the market and more material in that grade comes out.
+The farther away you are from the typical grade, the scarcer coins in that condition will be, and the farther we get from their date of issue, the less likely it is that large quantities of superior coins are going to surface.
+It’s not a foolproof strategy – all numismatic premiums are the result of supply and demand – but it is a way to hedge in favor of tighter supply.
+Be aware, however, that the market for moderns is not as well established as the market for classics and many dealers are already building in premiums they should apply to mature markets and mature coins.
+This built-in premium is a godsend if you are good at submitting your own high-end material (and selling pieces you don’t need), but it can be a long-term trap if you buy in at the top of the market and more material in that grade comes out.